Definition and Types of Interjection

-Click here for definition of interjection in Merriam Webster dictionary.
+Click here for the definition of interjection in Merriam-Webster dictionary.

-Click here for definition of interjection in Oxford learner’s dictionary.
+Click here for the definition of interjection in Oxford Learner’s dictionary.

 Types of Interjection

-Interjections can be used to express various types of emotions such as happiness, surprise, sadness, anger and greetings.
-On such various types of emotions we classified them into different types.
-Different types of interjection are elaborated below
+There are various types of interjections to express emotions such as happiness, surprise, sadness, anger and greetings.
+On such various types of emotions, we classified them into different types.
+Different types of interjection are elaborated below.

 Interjections for Greeting

-Such interjections are used in sentences to show the emotions of warmness to the person meeting with.
+We use such interjections in sentences to show the emotions of warmness to the person meeting with.

 Interjections for Happiness

-Such interjections are used in sentences to show happiness or joy on any happy occasion.
+We use such interjections in sentences to show happiness or joy on any happy occasion.

 Interjections for Attention

-Such interjections are used in sentences to draw the attention of someone.
+We use such interjections in sentences to draw the attention of someone.

 Interjections for Approval

-Such interjections are used in sentences to show the sense of agreement or approval for something.
+We use such interjections in sentences to show the sense of agreement or approval for something.

 Interjections for Surprise

-Such interjections are used in sentences to indicate the sense of surprise about something that has happened.
+We use such interjections in sentences to indicate the sense of surprise about something that has happened.

 Interjections for Sorrow

-Such interjections are used in sentences to express the emotion of sadness about something unfortunate has happened.
+We use such interjections in sentences to express the emotion of sadness about something unfortunate has happened.

 Interjections for Shock

-Such interjections are used in sentences to express the shock about something happened.
+We use such interjections in sentences to express the shock about something happened.